Emily-Keymon/Global-City-Latitude-Analysis/README.md

 ---
 ## Tasks
 ### Website creation
-1. Each page contains a navigation menu at the top of the page.
+1. Using HTML, CSS and Bootstrap, created a navigation menu at the top of the page.
-2. Each page has the name of the site on the left of the nav that allows users to return to landing page from any page.
+2. Each page has the name of the site on the left of the navbar that allows users to return to landing page from any page.
-3. Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.
+3. Created a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.
-4. Is responsive (using media queries).
+4. Coded HTML to ensure responsiveness by any media queries.

 ### Landing page
 1. Using HTML, CSS and Bootstrap, created a navigation bar with header, dropdown menu with links to each visualization page, comparison page and data page.